 - Entry areas any outside entry.
 Asphalt sealer, dry from sidewalks, grass clippings, oily soil.
 These soils accumulate in entries and slowly spread deeper with the building. - Areas adjoining hard floors- also called transition areas, these areas occur as a result of the failure to properly maintain hard floors.
-Even hard floors that are superbly maintained allow finishes to be tracked to the modular tiles.
-Restrooms, kitchen and break areas, and tile common areas all contribute to soiling.
-Cleaning these areas before the traffic pattern begins to spread will lighten the maintenance load.

-- Break areas- the majority of spills can be found in these areas.
+Even hard floors that are superbly maintained allow finishes to be tracked to the Powerbond where it localizes.
+Restrooms, kitchen and break areas, and tile common areas all contribute to Powerbond soiling.
+Cleaning these areas before the traffic pattern begins to spread will lighten the maintenance load. - Break areas- the majority of spills can be found in these areas.
 Spills transfer to the soles of shoes and spread throughout the facility.
-Shoes require about 8 steps to be adequately cleaned.
-This translates to about 18 linear feet. - Soda Machines and coffee makers- areas next to refreshment areas should be monitored frequently for spills and should be cleaned semi-monthly (every other week), and before spots/ spills becomes apparent. - Around the desks of the "neatness challenged"- Cleaning staff usually can identify the offices of those employees who seem to have difficulty in reducing spills in their areas.
-These areas may require more frequent inspection and more frequent spot cleaning. - Areas of concentrated traffic- these are areas where traffic funnels to a concentrated area. - Elevators- modular tile allows for easy removal, cleaning and replacement, as needed, if elevators cannot be maintained frequently - Stairs- because of increased force exertion, soil from shoes is deposited more quickly and more deeply than in other areas.
+Shoes require about 6 steps to be adequately cleaned by Powerbond.
+This can translate to about 18 linear feet. - Soda Machines and coffee makers- areas next to refreshment areas should be monitored frequently for spills and should be cleaned semi-monthly (every other week), before spots and spills become apparent. - Around the desks of the "neatness challenged"- Cleaning staff usually can identify the offices of those employees who seem to have difficulty in reducing spills in their areas.
+These areas may require more frequent inspection and more frequent cleaning. - Areas of concentrated traffic- these are areas where traffic funnels to a concentrated area. - Elevators- Powerbond RS allows for removal, cleaning and replacement as needed, if elevators cannot be maintained frequently. - Stairs- because of increased force exertion, soil from shoes is deposited more quickly and more deeply than in other areas.